nelnn/nelsonn.xyz/content/_index.md

 ## Introduction
 {{< img class="profile-img" src="/pix/me.webp" caption="Me." mouse="Pi-Pi and I in Canada.">}}

-I am Nelson Ngai and this is my webpage.
-Thanks for stopping by.
-That puppy is not mine.
+Hello I am Nelson and that's not my puppy.
+This is a place where I share a bit of myself with the internet.
+I use [hugo](https://gohugo.io/) to build this site.
+You don't need javascript :).

 ---
 {{< rawhtml >}}